 Transaction-systems – Innopay, Betaalvereniging;

-Any platform that offers the possibility to deal with multiple values / currencies simultaneously, and offer the ability to create smart contracts between transaction partners.
+Any platform that offers the possibility to deal with multiple values/currencies simultaneously and the ability to create smart contracts between transaction partners.

-Mature SME – preference: ability to understand the problem and a hands-on mentality to realize applications.
+Mature SME: preferred, with the ability to understand the problem and a hands-on approach to creating applications.

 Suggested protocols are: (1) Ripple Consensus Network (multiple currencies), (2) Ethereum (smart contracting), and possibly (3) OpenChain (partitioned consensus if required by the solution).